Scrivly vs. Westlaw AI

 Frequently asked questions

 Yes.
 Scrivly and Westlaw serve different functions.
 Westlaw is a legal research database with AI capabilities layered on top.
-Scrivly is an AI platform for working with your own internal documents.
-Many firms use a research tool for case law and a separate tool for document analysis, drafting, and internal knowledge management.
-The two complement each other.
+Scrivly is a complete AI platform that combines every published court opinion with your own files, generates 792 document types, and runs 137 pre-built workflows.
+Many firms use both tools because they solve different problems.

 See how Scrivly handles your firm's use cases.